getzola/zola/docs/content/documentation/getting-started/directory-structure.md

 ## `sass`
 Contains the [Sass](http://sass-lang.com) files to be compiled.
 Non-Sass files will be ignored.
+The directory structure of the `sass` folder will be preserved when copying over the compiled files: a file at `sass/something/site.scss` will be compiled to `public/something/site.css`.

 ## `static`
 Contains any kind of files.
 All the files/folders in the `static` folder will be copied as-is in the output directory.